Michael Rapaport: Political views

 After the October 7, 2023 Hamas-led attack on Israel, Rapaport appeared in many independent activist shorts supporting the release of hostages taken by Hamas and its affiliates.
 Rapaport has since become a vocal pro-Israel advocate.
 He has made multiple trips to Israel since late 2023, including visits to sites affected by the attacks and to Hostage Square, where he has spoken at rallies.

 Rapaport has publicly criticized what he views as a lack of support for Israel within the entertainment industry and has urged Jewish people to "reclaim and proudly own the term 'Zionist'".
 He also appeared on the Israeli satirical show Eretz Nehederet, mocking responses to antisemitism and the silence of some Hollywood figures regarding the conflict.
-His vocal stance has led to him claiming a loss of acting jobs, but he has stated he has no regrets about his advocacy.
+He has said that his vocal stance has cost him acting jobs, but that he has no regrets about his advocacy.

-In February 2025, the militant pro-Israel group Betar US posted a video of Rapaport on social media, in which he praised the far-right Rabbi Meir Kahane, saying that "Kahane was always right."
+In February 2025, the militant pro-Israel group Betar US posted a video of Rapaport on social media, in which he praised the far-right Rabbi and convicted terrorist Meir Kahane, saying that "Kahane was always right."

+On December 31, 2025, Rapaport announced that he will be running for mayor of New York City in 2029.